ShraddhaBhure/ecom_website_sbcofeeshop/README.md

 # ecom_website_sbcofeeshop

 This is an MVC Core project for an E-Commerce website featuring a shopping cart, Stripe payment integration, Identity login/register functionality, and a responsive UI.
-The project follows a repository pattern using Entity Framework Core for data access and utilizes a SQL Server database.
+The project follows a repository pattern using Entity Framework Core Migration for SQL data access.
+The website is deployed on Microsoft Azure Web App Service.
+Data storage is handled by an Azure SQL Database.

 ## Features